About

 Andrea Wingens

-Andrea has over 25 years of experience in various roles in graphic design, marketing, and project management.
+Andrea Wingens has over 25 years of experience in various roles in graphic design, marketing, and project management.
 The majority of her career was spent in the traditional and digital advertising field, overseeing multiple projects with attention to detail while delivering quantifiable results.

 Before moving to the United States in 2014, she lived in Stuttgart, Germany, where she worked as a project manager for an advertising company with locations in Stuttgart, Hamburg, and Zurich.
 She holds a degree as a graphic designer and media specialist, and her skills include office administration, bookkeeping, marketing, and fair trade planning.